 Why Are Scavenger Hunts Good for Team Building

-If you’ve paid attention to business news on any channel, you’ve probably heard about the scavenger hunt craze sweeping offices all over the globe.
+If you’ve watched business news on any channel, you’ve probably heard about the scavenger hunt craze sweeping offices all over the globe.
 Does it leave you wondering what all the hype is about?
-The consensus is that scavenger hunts are a perfect go-to for engaging employees, building team spirit, increasing healthy competitiveness, and a growing desire to attain goals and overcome challenges.
+Scavenger hunts are a perfect go-to for engaging employees, building team spirit, increasing healthy competitiveness, and a growing desire to attain goals and overcome challenges.

 It’s easy to throw team building into the category of “luxury” expenses.
 Still, the smartest companies, and the highest-grossing companies recognize that employees that feel valued perform at their highest capacity.
 In fact, 93 percent of employees who say they feel valued at their job report they are motivated to do their best work.
 What does this mean in dollars and cents?
 Turns out, quite a bit.
 Companies with engaged employees report annual revenues that are 2.5 times higher than companies whose employees did not feel engaged.
 A small investment into the health of your team dynamics could mean considerable gains to your bottom line.